badjano/Favourites/README.md

 ### Opening the Panel
 - Go to `Tools > Favourites` in the Unity menu bar
 - The Favourites panel will open as a dockable window
+- The panel automatically refreshes when the Hierarchy or Project changes

 ### Adding Categories
 - Click the [+] button in the Favourites panel toolbar